-Also, keep in mind that all of the beds will work with a number or different foundations, including adjustable bed frames, platform beds, traditional frames, and even the floor.
-You can see all of the adjustable bed frames on TempurPedic’s website—they make at least three different models.
+All of the beds will work with different foundations, including adjustable bed frames, platform beds, traditional frames and even the floor.
+You can see all of the adjustable bed frames on Tempur-Pedic’s website—the company has a few models.

 The Tempur-Adapt mattress comes in two models: an all-foam option and a hybrid.
 The image below shows a construction breakdown for the hybrid model.

-Next is a transition foam that TempurPedic vaguely calls the “Original TEMPUR Support Layer.”
-This basically ensures that you don’t feel the coils through the top of the mattress.
+Next is a transition foam that Tempur-Pedic vaguely calls the “Original TEMPUR Support Layer.”
+This ensures you don’t feel the coils through the top of the mattress.
 This is a denser, firmer foam.
-On top is a slightly softer layer of memory foam, which again, TempurPedic vaguely calls “TEMPUR-ES Comfort Layer.”
-This is the layer that you’ll feel most.
+On top is a slightly softer layer of memory foam, which Tempur-Pedic calls “TEMPUR-ES Comfort Layer.”
+This is the layer you’ll feel most.
 It has a true, deep memory foam feel.

 The Tempur-Adapt Hybrid has a knit cotton cover with a cooling gel technology that makes it cool to the touch.
 It’s not the softest cover ever, but it does actively cool you down throughout the night, which is a good thing since traditional memory foam beds are known for sleeping a little warmer.

-While the cover is removable, we don’t recommend that you actually ever remove it.
-It’s not machine washable, so there’s really no point.
-If you do happen to spill and stain the cover, just use some mild soap and warm water to spot treat it.
+While the cover is removable, we don’t recommend that you ever remove it.
+It’s not machine washable, so there’s no point.
+If you do happen to spill and stain the cover, use some mild soap and warm water to spot treat it.

-You can also look into getting a mattress protector on Amazon if want to actively protect against stains.
-Our only qualm with mattress protectors is that they tend to change the firmness profile of a mattress and they can diminish the cooling effects of the cover.
+You can get a mattress protector on Amazon if you want to actively protect against stains.
+Our only qualms with mattress protectors are that they tend to change the firmness profile of a mattress, and they can diminish the cooling effects of the cover.